PLATELET RICH PLASMA (PRP) TREATMENT FOR HAIR LOSS

 Research studies have shown an increase in the hair density and hair thickness after PRP injections for androgenetic alopecia (The most common cause for hair loss).
 PRP can stop or reduce hair miniaturization caused by androgenetic alopecia, by stimulating the dormant follicular cells in the scalp.

 PRP works best for people who have noticed hair thinning in the last 1-3 years and for best results 3 to 4 treatments, 4 weeks apart are recommended.
 Once you have achieved the desired results, maintenance treatments, one session every 4-6 months can be given.
-Here at MKSkin clinic, Milton Keynes, we offer PRP treatment for hair loss.
-All our treatments are carried out by qualified and experienced doctors.
+Here at MKSkin clinic, Milton Keynes, all our treatments are carried out by qualified and experienced doctors.
 Patient safety and effective treatments, remain our priority.

 A small quantity of blood is drawn from the patient into a syringe.
 The blood is spun in a special centrifuge to separate its components (Red Blood Cells, Platelets and Plasma).
 The platelet rich plasma is separated from the rest of the blood and then activated with a small amount of calcium to allow the release of growth factors.
 Following the administration of local anaesthesia, PRP is then injected directly into thinning areas of the scalp.